 He asks me to share coffee with him.
 I haven’t spoken to this point.
 Remember, this is a Code Blue.
 Tradecraft, make your excuses and move on, instead; “I’d like that a lot, thank you.”

-Victor is obviously a regular at Caffe Cordina.
+Victor is apparently a regular at Caffe Cordina.
 With his promptly delivered coffee, he receives a small glass of water and two crunchy Italian biscuits.
-No water and only one biscuit for me.
+No water and only one wafer for me.
 Both his cookies are dunked into the coffee at the same time, held under and then eaten individually with his teaspoon.
 I want to be Victor.

 We chat briefly about Malta, the Olympics, and the local economy.
 In summary, Malta is doing fine, thanks to tourism and rich people residing here.
 Like France, they’ve never triumphed at the games, and the economy is holding up well.
 Victor has saved his cigarette as a treat; he’s content.
 The perfect time to exit stage left, shaking his hand and wishing the Maltese Olympic squad every success.